rohit123-rawat/rohit123-rawat/README.md

 ---

 ### 🚀 About Me
-🔹 Full-stack developer with expertise in **Laravel, React, and Golang**
+🔹 Full-stack developer with expertise in **Laravel, Java, React, and Golang**
 🔹 Passionate about building scalable, efficient, and high-performance applications
 🔹 Love solving problems and continuously learning new technologies